casslee1/casslee1/README.md

 ### Hi there 👋, I'm Cassandra Lee
+I'm working on becoming a full stack developer!
+My background is in geography and GIS.

 - 🔭 I’m currently working on my first Get Coding module
 - 🌱 I’m currently learning HTML, CSS, JavaScript